sjtower/super-lunk-world/notes/notes.md

     1. Does not have a physical hitbox, so things like falling blocks/log trap/TNT will not affect her

 # Things to test
-1. Entrance/exit on machine big/wide/tall rooms?
+1. Entrance/exit on machine big/wide/tall rooms? = NO
 1. will oldhunter kill vlad anywhere?
 Or do we have to meet him somewhere first?
-Same level?
+Same level? = NO
-1. can we use `\.setroom#-#` in any lvl?
-A - no
+1. can we use `\.setroom#-#` in any lvl? = NO
 1. `\!purge` ?
 Multiple `\.setroom` rooms?
-1. Will Yang say anything if we put him at an entrance?
+1. Will Yang say anything if we put him at an entrance? = NO
 1. can I place note?
-Will it replace crystal idol?
+Will it replace crystal idol? = NO

+1. can growing climbing poles only spawn in tidepool?

 ## Audio/Visual ideas
 1. reskin dog and hampster to be cat variations